Rerun tests on GitLab

 BrowserStack Test Reporting & Analytics lets you rerun failed tests directly from the dashboard after you integrate GitLab.
 This removes the need to manually trigger pipelines.

-Before you proceed, make sure you have completed the main setup to rerun failed tests: Rerun failed tests with Test Reporting & Analytics.
+Before you proceed, complete the main setup to rerun failed tests: Rerun failed tests with Test Reporting & Analytics.

-Follow these steps to configure the GitLab integration for rerun triggers.
-Each user who wants to use reruns must complete this setup:
+Each user who wants to trigger reruns must complete this setup:

-- Enter the token in the form and select Submit.
+apiscope is recommended.
+For details, see GitLab personal access tokens. - Enter the token in the form and click Submit.

-- Review the token scopes and remove any you do not need to follow least‑privilege practices.
+- Review the token scopes and remove any you don’t need.

 Trigger reruns

-After you complete the CI configuration, trigger reruns of failed test cases:
+After you complete the CI configuration, follow these steps to rerun failed test cases:

 - Go to the Test listing to view failed test cases.